Top 10 Customer Experience KPIs Every CX Leader Should Track

 For example, a conversion rate of 18.6% to 29% is considered a healthy number for a SaaS company.

-To determine your conversion rate, compute using this formula:
+To determine the conversion rate, compute using this formula:

 Conversion Rate = Free trial customers who converted ÷ Total number of free trial customers

-If you’re not seeing as many conversions as intended, it can mean that your CX and marketing strategies are amiss.
+If the conversions are low, it may mean your CX and marketing strategies are off.

-Get more leads and sales from your marketing with ConversionRX, a comprehensive assessment program I’ve developed to help you identify why your funnels aren’t working.
+If you need more help, you can generate more leads and drive sales with ConversionRX.
+It’s a comprehensive assessment program I’ve developed to help you identify why your funnels aren’t working.

 10. Customer Health Score

-Monitor your customers’ status to spot problems early, as well as reinforce strategies that are producing good results.
+Monitor customer status to spot problems early and reinforce strategies that drive measurable results.

-You can do this by measuring customer health based on specific aspects of your business, such as product usage, service quality, website activity, and customer service.
+Measure customer health across key business areas, including product usage, service quality, website activity, and customer service.

 To accurately gauge customer health: